My Brother Charlie

 A Boy Called Bat

-This is the first book in a series featuring an extraordinary boy on the autism spectrum.
+This is the first book in a series featuring an extraordinary boy.
 Bixby Alexander Tam, affectionately known as Bat, navigates surprises with every turn.
 Sometimes they are good surprises, and sometimes they are not so good.
 His mom, a veterinarian, brings home a skunk until it can be turned over to a wildlife shelter.
 Bat decides that this furry baby should be a permanent pet, and sets off to convince his mom of his conviction.
-A short, accessible chapter book that gives readers a glimpse into the world of a boy with autism.
+A short, accessible chapter book that gives readers a glimpse into the world of a very special boy.

 Rain Reign